HafizFasih/icp-book/icp-book/docs/part1-ideology/01-ideology-of-pakistan.md

 ### 2. Islamic Way of Life

-The demand for Pakistan was not just for a piece of land, but for a territory where the **Islamic system of social justice** could be established.
-The founding fathers envisioned a state where the democratic principles of Islam—equality, fraternity, and justice—would prevail, free from the domination of the Hindu majority.
+The demand for Pakistan was not just for a piece of land, but for a territory where the **Islamic system of social justice** could be set up.
+The founding fathers imagined a state where the democratic principles of Islam—equality, brotherhood, and justice—would rule, free from the control of the Hindu majority.

 :::note Quote by Quaid-e-Azam
 **Quaid-e-Azam Muhammad Ali Jinnah** clearly stated: